facebookresearch/ParlAI/docs/source/seq2seq_tutorial.rst

 Part 1: Naming Things
 ^^^^^^^^^^^^^^^^^^^^^
-    *"There are two hard problems in computer science: cache invalidation, naming things, and off-by-one errors."*

 In order to make programmatic importing easier, we use a simple naming scheme for our models, so that on the command line we can just type "--model seq2seq"